Stoke & Staffordshire LEP

 EBRI – Energy & Bioproducts Research Institute (EBRI): EBRI leads and delivers a range of research projects and collaborations with partners in the West Midlands, UK, Europe and beyond.
 Projects focus on the adoption of bioenergy technologies in both urban and rural settings and the provision of support to businesses to enable them to make informed bioenergy decisions.
 Support is available to SMEs wanting to develop low carbon goods and services.

-EnTRESS – Environmental Technologies & Resource Efficiency Support Service: Working across a variety of sectors EnTRESS seeks to improve resource efficiency within local SMEs.
+EnTRESS – Environmental Technologies & Resource Efficiency Support Service: Working across a variety of sectors EnTRESS seeks to improve resource efficiency for SMEs.
 Their aim is to increase business competitiveness, improve productivity and identify new market opportunities for SMEs through the adoption of environmental technologies and the reduction of waste.

 LCBEP – Low Carbon Business Evolution Programme: LCBEP helps businesses reduce their carbon footprint and increase energy efficiency.
 Eligible businesses can receive a free specialist low carbon review around energy efficiency and a Low Carbon Enterprise Grant of between £2,000 – £20,000 (up to 60% of your net costs covered) for the installation of energy efficient measures in buildings and processes which will reduce carbon.